Home»Cloud Migration»How to Migrate Google Workspace Data After an Employee Leaves

 There are two types of Google Workspace (G Suite) data transfer tools: native and third-party.
 Native tools include Data Migration Service and Google Takeout.
 We discuss each of them in detail in our Google Workspace data migration guide.

-Third-party tools encompass several types of applications.
+Third-party tools to transfer Google Workspace to another account encompass several types of applications.
 One big category of such apps is Google Workspace backups.

 This article covers two most convenient for migrating source account data of a leaving employee: